mjackson/unpkg/README.md

 ## Development

-The website was built using [create-react-app](https://github.com/facebookincubator/create-react-app).
-This is the app you see when you run `yarn start`.
-However, none of the package links will work.

-To start the backend, use `yarn run server`.
+To start the server, use `yarn dev`.
 This will start the backend so the website (which is really just a static HTML file) can serve as a proxy for package requests.
+Then, start the app in another shell with `yarn start`.